BURLA-HARSHIT/CPP_Programs/README.md

 10.Write a CPP Program to read an integer n representing the size of the array.Print the number less than or equal to 10.

 11.Write a CPP Program to check the given number is Positive or Negative.

+12.Write a CPP Program of the factors of a given number.